sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 Here are recommendations on when to use:

 - {func}`~.solve`
-    - You need to programmatically extract components (expressions, or individual symbols or constants) from the output by traversing it.
+    - You want to get explicit symbolic representations of the different values a variable could take that would satisfy the equation.
-    - You want an explicit solution expression that you can use to substitute into something else.
+    - You want to substitute those explicit solution values into other equations or expressions involving the same variable.
-    - You want to apply assumptions to symbols (for example, $x$ is real) to determine the domain of the solutions.

 - {func}`~.solveset`
-    - You want a consistent input and output interface.
+    - You want a consistent input interface.
     - You want to get all the solutions, including if there are infinitely many.
-    - You want to limit the domain of the solutions (for example, to real values) directly.
+    - You want to limit the domain of the solutions to any arbitrary set.

 We recommend you include the variable to be solved for as the second argument for either function.
 While this is optional for equations with a single symbol, it is a good practice because it ensures